 The problem is, most of these devices simply don’t work well at all. (you could say that a lot of these companies are just blowing a bunch ofhot air – ha!).
 A good example is Ontel’s Personal Cooler.
 You’re far better spending a little extra for a quality AC or fan that will last longer and cool your vehicles more efficiently.

 Real portable air conditioners aren’t all that small, but they still offer the versatility that window systems do not.
-These are not 12V, so if you want to run them them off of a large battery bank, you’ll need a substantial house battery, and a good inverter.
+These are not 12V, so if you want to run them them off of a large battery bank, you’ll need either a small generator, or a substantial house battery with a good inverter.
 These are far better suited for RVs for this reason, as well as small rooms in houses.
-They typically come equipped with an exhaust hose (the heat created to run the condenser, etc. needs to go somewhere other than the same room!)

-This portable Honeywell Air Conditioner doubles as a dehumidifier, and works for rooms up to 400 square feet, features 3 fan speeds, and a sleep mode.
+This portable Black & Decker Air Conditioner doubles as a dehumidifier, and works for rooms up to 400 square feet, features 3 fan speeds, and a sleep mode.
 The three-in-one system is also the most affordable of its kind, though some users noted it was a little on the noisy side.

 The slightly more expensive Whynter AC unit has all the same features, but with an activated carbon filter for heavy use.
 Although it’s slightly larger, too.

 MIDEA 3-in-1 Portable Air Conditioner